SSWConsulting/SSW.Rules.Content/rules/follow-up-effectively/rule.md

 archivedreason: null
 guid: c2082c46-ca09-4d0c-aead-1a10f5df6b99
 ---
 Sometimes you can't complete a task right away or anytime soon.
-In this case, people usually just say:

-> I can't do this week, but I should have it done by the end of next week.
+People might just say: _"I can't do this week, but I should have it done by the end of next week"_.

 Another scenario is when the task should be done or will expire after a period of time.
 For example _"Send Google Analytics data after a month"_ or _"Remove course banner once the course is completed"_.

-However, if you leave it like that there is a high chance it gets forgotten since remembering tasks is a highly unreliable method.
+If you leave it like that there is a high chance it gets forgotten as remembering tasks is a highly unreliable method.

 Efficient people don't rely on their memory and instead, use some way to make sure they don't forget to do that task.
-The most common ways are to make a note in a paper diary or stick a post-it note to a screen.
-But there are better ways.
+Common ways are to make a note in a paper diary or stick a post-it note to a screen, but **there are better ways**.

 <!--endintro-->